Skip to Content

 For workers with hearing loss: Coping with hearing loss at work

-Effectively managing hearing loss in the workplace can seem daunting but there are plenty of small ways you can improve your situation.
+Effectively managing hearing loss in the workplace can seem daunting, but there are plenty of small ways you can improve your situation.
 Here are some easy tips you can implement today:

-• When working in a busy environment consider sitting with your back to the wall to reduce background noise and distractions, and ensure you are well situated to pick up visual cues.
+• When working in a busy environment, consider sitting with your back to the wall to reduce background noise and distractions, and ensure you are well situated to pick up visual cues.

 • Stay Informed.
 Keep up with the latest advancements and accessories in hearing technology and assistive devices, as new tools are continually being developed to enhance the work experience for those with hearing loss.

-• Raise awareness and educate your colleagues about hearing loss, its impact, and how they can support you in the workplace, this will better promote an environment of understanding and empathy.
+• Raise awareness and educate your colleagues about hearing loss, its impact, and how they can support you in the workplace.
+This will better promote an environment of understanding and empathy.

 • Take plenty of breaks!
 Listening to hearing loss can be exhausting.
 If possible, schedule short breaks during the workday to rest and recharge your hearing abilities.